jaumet/Area/area-drupal/README.txt

 DESCRIPTION:
 ------------
-This is Area module for Drupal tested only in versions 6.6 (27 nov 2008)
+This is Area module for Drupal tested in versions 6.6 to 6.9 (3 mar 2009)

 REQUIREMENTS: